Can Therapeutic Ultrasounds

 The main benefit of therapeutic ultrasound is that it increases a process called cell streaming.
 Cell streaming is the movement of fluids within the cells of the human body.
 This process is important because the movement of fluids allows cells to communicate with increased efficiency, thereby speeding up the healing process to the injured tissues.

 The Heating & Massaging Effects of Therapeutic Ultrasound Have 3 Primary Benefits In Chiropractic Sports Injuries:

-- Ultrasound therapy increases blood flow in the treated area, which speeds the healing process.
+- Ultrasound therapy increases blood flow in the injured area, which speeds the healing process.

-- Ultrasound Therapy reduces swelling and edema, which are the main sources of pain.
+- Ultrasound therapy reduces swelling and edema, which can be significant sources of pain.